Case Study

 To understand the problem at platform level, I led research across both user groups.
 A clear pattern emerged across every method: the editor forced users into predefined paths regardless of their goal.
 Navigation was system-led rather than intent-led.
 Guidance was generic instead of contextual.

-The redesign was validated through a combination of moderated and unmoderated testing, behavioural analysis and cross-team design reviews, confirming clearer navigation patterns, faster task completion and reduced dependency on support.
+The redesign was validated through a combination of moderated and unmoderated testing, behavioural analysis and cross-functional reviews, confirming clearer navigation patterns, faster task completion and reduced dependency on support.

-User interviews Journey mapping Task flow analysis Usability testing Stakeholder workshops Cross-platform system mapping
+User interviews Journey mapping User testing Stakeholder workshops Cross-platform system mapping

 Task success ratesUsers completing profile updates without errors or confusion